03 Dec Overview Of Carpal Tunnel Syndrome

 Patients are offered a variety of treatments depending on the extent of the condition they are experiencing.
 Pain medication is typically used as a primary treatment with physical therapy being incorporated into the treatment plan to strength the muscles.
 Bracing and steroid injections are also treatment options for carpal tunnel syndrome.

-Premier Pain Consultants of San Antonio offer an array of pain management treatments for a variety of conditions including carpal tunnel syndrome.
+Texas Pain Network of San Antonio offer an array of pain management treatments for a variety of conditions including carpal tunnel syndrome.
 If the pain and numbness associated with carpal tunnel syndrome are interfering with your ability to work and enjoy your favorite activities, they can provide you with the personalized treatment plan you need to get pain relief.
 Their skilled and experienced pain doctors can help you like they have helped so many other San Antonio residents.